Tornado outbreak sequence of May 2019: May 28

-Tornado activity that began in Ohio on the evening of May 27 continued into the early morning hours of May 28.
+Tornado activity that began in Ohio on the evening of May 27 continued into the early morning of May 28.
 An EF2 tornado passed near Jamestown, Ohio, severely damaging a house and destroying outbuildings.
-Another EF2 passed near Laurelville, causing significant damage to homes and trees, and tossing a propane tank and a truck.
-A high-end EF1 also struck Roseville, downing numerous trees and power poles, and damaging several homes.
+Another EF2 tornado passed near Laurelville, causing significant damage to homes and trees, and tossing a propane tank and a truck.
+A high-end EF1 tornado also struck Roseville, downing numerous trees and power poles, and damaging several homes.

 Later that morning, the SPC issued an enhanced risk for severe weather at 0600 UTC; denoting a 10% risk of significant tornadoes along the Missouri and Iowa border as well as parts of Kansas, Nebraska, and Illinois.
 At 1300 UTC the SPC upgraded the risk to moderate for a 15% chance of significant tornadoes, namely around the MO/KS/NE borders; with a 10% chance of tornadoes extending southward to include much of eastern Kansas.
 By 2000 UTC the SPC had downgraded the forecast for significant tornadoes to 10%, but this time including Kansas City as the risk was shifted southward due to a stubborn cold front to the north.
 Further east, an enhanced risk was in place across most of Pennsylvania, along with part of Ohio and New Jersey.
 This eastern risk area included a 5% risk of tornadoes.
 Later that afternoon, an EF2 tornado moved through Morgantown, Pennsylvania, damaging numerous homes, businesses, and vehicles.
-Later that evening, a large EF4 wedge tornado grazed the southeastern edge of Lawrence, Kansas before impacting the western fringes of Linwood, destroying numerous homes and agricultural buildings, debarking and denuding many trees, and injuring 18 people.
+Later that evening, a large EF4 wedge tornado grazed the southeastern edge of Lawrence, Kansas, before impacting the western fringes of Linwood, destroying numerous homes and agricultural buildings, debarking and denuding many trees, and injuring 18 people.
 Further west, a large EF2 tornado passed near Waldo and Tipton, Kansas, snapping trees and power poles, and damaging several farms.
-Another EF2 tornado occurred near Kearney, Missouri and damaged a few homes, one of which sustained roof and exterior wall loss.
+Another EF2 tornado occurred near Kearney, Missouri, and damaged a few homes, one of which sustained roof and exterior wall loss.
 A total of 27 tornadoes were confirmed.